Downtown Baltimore Focus Areas.

 • 6

-Downtown Wayfinding Signage Enhancement & Management arrow
+Downtown Wayfinding Signage Enhancement & Management

 Wayfinding signage plays a critical role in guiding residents, visitors, and workers to their destinations, enhancing navigation, and improving the overall experience of downtown.